howdyai/botkit/docs/readme.md

 Messages sent as part of a conversation are sent no faster than one message per second, which roughly simulates the time it would take for the bot to "type" the message.

+### Conversation Threads

+While conversations with only a few questions can be managed by writing callback functions, more complex conversations that require branching, repeating or looping sections of dialog, or data validation can be handled using feature of the conversations we call `threads`.

+Threads are pre-built chains of dialog between the bot and end user that are built before the conversation begins.
+Once threads are built, Botkit can be instructed to navigate through the threads automatically, allowing many common programming scenarios such as yes/no/quit prompts to be handled without additional code.

+You can build conversation threads in code, or you can use [Botkit Studio](/readme-studio.md)'s script management tool to build them in a friendly web environment.
+Conversations you build yourself and conversations managed in Botkit Studio work the same way -- they run inside your bot and use your code to manage the outcome.

+If you've used the conversation system at all, you've used threads - you just didn't know it.
+When calling `convo.say()` and `convo.ask()`, you were actually adding messages to the `default` conversation thread that is activated when the conversation object is created.

 ### Start a Conversation

 #### bot.startConversation()